developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 **Device Selection -** permits selection of the device camera or the default scanning device set by the system.

 **Template selection -** sets a SimulScan Template for the Profile being configured.
-Custom Templates installed in the `/enterprise/device/settings/datawedge/` directory on the device will appear along with these four templates, which are included with DataWedge:
+Custom Templates installed in the `/enterprise/device/settings/datawedge/` directory on the device will appear along with the following four templates included with DataWedge:

 * **Default-DocCap+Optional-Barcode.xml -** captures the form as an image and optionally decodes a barcode if present on the form.
 This is the default form if none is selected.